decalage2/oletools/README.md

 - [olebrowse](https://bitbucket.org/decalage/oletools/wiki/olebrowse): A simple GUI to browse OLE files (e.g. MS Word, Excel, Powerpoint documents), to view and extract individual data streams.
-- [oleid](https://bitbucket.org/decalage/oletools/wiki/oleid): a tool to analyze OLE files to detect specific characteristics usually found in malicious files.
+- [oleid](https://bitbucket.org/decalage/oletools/wiki/oleid): to analyze OLE files to detect specific characteristics usually found in malicious files.
-- [olemeta](https://bitbucket.org/decalage/oletools/wiki/olemeta): a tool to extract all standard properties (metadata) from OLE files.
+- [olemeta](https://bitbucket.org/decalage/oletools/wiki/olemeta): to extract all standard properties (metadata) from OLE files.
-- [oletimes](https://bitbucket.org/decalage/oletools/wiki/oletimes): a tool to extract creation and modification timestamps of all streams and storages.
+- [oletimes](https://bitbucket.org/decalage/oletools/wiki/oletimes): to extract creation and modification timestamps of all streams and storages.
+- [oledir](https://bitbucket.org/decalage/oletools/wiki/oledir): to display all the directory entries of an OLE file, including free and orphaned entries.
+- [olemap](https://bitbucket.org/decalage/oletools/wiki/olemap): to display a map of all the sectors in an OLE file.
-- [olevba](https://bitbucket.org/decalage/oletools/wiki/olevba): a tool to extract and analyze VBA Macro source code from MS Office documents (OLE and OpenXML).
+- [olevba](https://bitbucket.org/decalage/oletools/wiki/olevba): to extract and analyze VBA Macro source code from MS Office documents (OLE and OpenXML).
+- [MacroRaptor](https://bitbucket.org/decalage/oletools/wiki/mraptor): to detect malicious VBA Macros
-- [pyxswf](https://bitbucket.org/decalage/oletools/wiki/pyxswf): a tool to detect, extract and analyze Flash objects (SWF) that may be embedded in files such as MS Office documents (e.g. Word, Excel) and RTF, which is especially useful for malware analysis.
+- [pyxswf](https://bitbucket.org/decalage/oletools/wiki/pyxswf): to detect, extract and analyze Flash objects (SWF) that may be embedded in files such as MS Office documents (e.g. Word, Excel) and RTF, which is especially useful for malware analysis.
+- [oleobj](https://bitbucket.org/decalage/oletools/wiki/oleobj): to extract embedded objects from OLE files.
-- [rtfobj](https://bitbucket.org/decalage/oletools/wiki/rtfobj): a tool and python module to extract embedded objects from RTF files.
+- [rtfobj](https://bitbucket.org/decalage/oletools/wiki/rtfobj): to extract embedded objects from RTF files.
 - and a few others (coming soon)

 Download and Install: